 Maya is a volunteer with the Mitzvah Corps and an active member of the OFJCC community.
 This is her first time writing as a guest-blogger.

-Scott Murray works as a Digital Marketing Specialist at the OFJCC, lending his filmmaking skills to the JCC’s video segments and strengthening its presence on the web.
-A self-proclaimed fitness and music junkie, outside the office he can be found serving up some beach volleyball, running by the bay or strumming his guitar.
+Scott Murray is the former Digital Marketing Manager at the OFJCC, lending his filmmaking skills to the JCC’s video segments and strengthening its presence on the web.
+A self-proclaimed fitness and music junkie, outside the office he could be found serving up some beach volleyball, running by the bay or strumming his guitar.

 Kyla Reznik is the designer/developer of Live Fully Blog and Senior Graphic Designer at the Oshman Family JCC.
 She enjoys photography, gardening, corgi conventions and traveling.
 On weekends, you'll find her flying around the Bay Area with her husband in one of their private planes.
 Watch out below!

 Dave Rosenfeld has been the Youth and Teen Program Director at the OFJCC since 2010.
 He has over 20 years of experience working with children and has more than eighteen years’ experience running programs for children 0-12 years of age.
 Dave lives in Campbell with his wife and two teenage sons and has a daughter that lives in Southern California.
 Dave loves to be active and then, after being active, really loves being inactive.

 Lawrence Seeff moved to Palo Alto in 2009 to join electric vehicle infrastructure startup Better Place.
 His passion for growing new companies has led him to roles as Director and Financier of numerous companies including Cannonball Winery, Asian Box Restaurants and Origin Home Financial Services.
 He currently serves on the Executive Board of the Oshman Family JCC as Member-at-Large.